Georgia Normal College and Business Institute

 The commercial graduates are Elijah R. Simmons, Citra, Fla.; John D. Dorminey, Dormineys Mill, Ga.; Mark L. Morrill, Atlanta, Ga.; Helen S. Bomberg, Jasper, Fla.; S. F. Rogers, Abbeville, Ga.; L. M. Carter, Louis, Ga.; B. H. Dorminey, Dormineys Mill, Ga.; B. B. Maynard, Newton, Ga.; J. Louis McLeod, Abbeville, Ga.

-Twin brothers Joe and Irwin Clements of Rays Mill, GA attended the business institute in 1904:
+The twins were Joe and Irwin Clements of Rays Mill, GA, students at the business institute in 1904:

 A personal mention in the September 9, 1904 edition of the Tifton Gazette.
 Irwin and Joe Clements, and Chester L. Lee headed to college.